 Similar to the doctrine of fraudulent concealment, defendants also cannot use the 2-year statute of limitations as a defense if a plaintiff did not know of the malpractice and resulting injury and had not discovered facts that, in the exercise of reasonable diligence, should have led to the discovery of the malpractice and resulting injury.
 When a patient does not know of, and could not have discovered, the malpractice and resulting injury within the 2-year statute of limitations, then the patient has two (2) years from the date of the discovery thereof to file.

 However, if within the 2-year statute of limitations a plaintiff knows of the malpractice and resulting injury, or learns facts that, in the exercise of reasonable diligence, should lead to the discovery thereof, then the plaintiff must file within the 2-year statute of limitations or within a reasonable period of time after discovery thereof if a lawsuit could not have been filed in the exercise of due diligence within the 2-year period.

 In this case, the plaintiffs were unable to establish fraudulent concealment by the defendant healthcare providers, or that they filed their lawsuits within the appropriate timeframe after they discovered, or could have discovered, the malpractice and resulting injury.

-Barsumian Law LLC has offices in Newburgh, Indiana, Evansville, Indiana and Fishers, Indiana, serving the greater Evansville and Indianapolis areas.
+Barsumian Injury Law has offices in Newburgh, Indiana, Evansville, Indiana and Fishers, Indiana, serving the greater Evansville and Indianapolis areas.
 In addition to handling medical malpractice cases, our injury lawyers handle cases arising from car accidents, truck accidents, motorcycle accidents, defective products, premise liability, and nursing home negligence.